 A study of the economic, cultural, and technological implications of cell phones, PDAs, IPods, laptops, cameras and surveillance technologies.
 Students will learn the implications of these everyday media for larger issues, such as citizenship, consumerism and civic activism.
 Course content will emphasize the challenges and possibilities of adapting telecommunication technologies to civic purposes, and of the power of distance-collapsing and space-transforming media.
-Prerequisites: COMM 232 or permission of instructor.
+Prerequisites: COMM 232.

 367 TV CRITICISM - 3 hours